riedonetworks/field-utils/README.rst

 	$ ./mass_configure.sh -c "set alarm current_l1 1.00 2.00 9.
 10.0" -r 192.168.1.10 192.168.1.35

 ips-tools/mass_configure_alarm.sh
 =================================

 Do a batch/mass alarm configuration.
 IPS devices are accessed trough TCP/IP/Ethernet.
 IPS devices are referenced by they IP addresses.

-On this topic, I propose to use CVS file as input for the script as it is easy to process and we could use a tabulator to set it up.
+The script uses CSV file as it is easy to process and we could use a tabulator to set it up.
 For example, this could be a template:

 .. image:: doc/oo_calc_template.png

 IP address in the first column, then the content is given by the header.
 If a column is missing, then it is not set.
 So the user can simply delete the column he don't want to set.
 Empty cell means no alarm configured.

 This view can be exported from Excel, Open-office as CSV as follow::